Taylor Devices continues to follow all guidelines provided by the CDC, OSHA and the Niagara County Health Department.

 Products from Taylor Devices are used to absorb, control, or mitigate the motion of masses.
 This motion may be transient, such as caused by earthquakes and explosions, or steady state, such as caused by vibration and controlled power excitation.

 Company President, Alan Klembczyk, recently talked about Taylor Devices and the importance of our seismic dampers for those that live in areas that are prone to earthquakes.

 An innovative retrofit using Taylor Devices’ seismic dampers has prepared the nearly 90-year-old Robert A. Young Federal Building in St. Louis for the future.
 Despite extensive work within the 1 million sq ft structure, the building remained fully occupied throughout the roughly two-and-a-half-year construction phase.

-Taylor Devices, Inc. is proud to introduce our new blog and podcast.
-These two platforms will offer new ways to learn more about not only our company, but also offer the latest news and events surrounding the shock and vibration industry.
+Our podcast and blog offer new ways to learn more about not only our company, but also offer the latest news and events surrounding the shock and vibration industry.
 Be sure to check back regularly for the latest content, or subscribe to our newsletter to get it right in your inbox.

 In June, we interview Evan Reis of the U.S. Resiliency Council.
 We discuss improving the standards of our buildings and how prepared we are for a true urban disaster.
 Learn more about the USRC at: usrc.org